jsonb-uy/rotulus/README.md

 Some advantages of this approach are:

-* Reduces inaccuracies such as duplicate/skipped records due to records being actively manipulated in the DB.
+* Reduces inaccuracies such as duplicate or skipped records as records are being manipulated.
 * Can significantly improve performance(with proper DB indexing on ordered columns) especially as you move forward on large datasets.

 **TL;DR** See [ sample usage for Rails here ](#rails-usage).